XanaduAI/thewalrus/docs/gbs_sampling.rst

 .. tip::

-   * To generate threshold samples from a gaussian state specified by a quadrature covariance matrix use :func:`hafnian.samples.generate_torontonian_sample`.
+   * To generate threshold samples from a gaussian state specified by a quadrature covariance matrix use :func:`thewalrus.samples.generate_torontonian_sample`.

 Sampling of classical states